Piapiac: Distribution and habitat

 The range of the species is the tropical equatorial region of central Africa from Senegal on the west coast, eastwards in a broad band to Sudan and southern Ethiopia.
 Within this range, its favoured habitat is towards more open country of cultivated land with fields and pasture and small associated towns and villages.

 Behaviour

 Feeding

 Food is obtained in flocks of ten or more birds moving together on the ground including insects and other invertebrates but will take a degree of carrion, possibly attracted as much by the associated insects this attracts as much as the meat itself.
-Some fruit is also taken in trees with the oily fruit of the oil palm Elaeis guineensis a favourite.
+Some fruit is also taken in trees, with the oily fruit of the oil palm (Elaeis guineensis) being a favourite.
 Able to run fast with some agility, it tends to hop at slower speed and will catch insects disturbed by the feet of cattle, sometimes hitching a ride on their backs and darting out to catch the prey.